ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page3.md

     const size_t rhs_stride = (k / 2) * sizeof(uint8_t);
 ```

 Next the main loop begins, incrementing row and column indexes to obtain the correct pointers (`lhs_ptr` and `rhs_ptr`) to access individual rows in each input matrix.
 This is the loop where matrix multiplication actually takes place.
-The loop iterates over the input matrcies' shared dimension `k`.
+The loop iterates over the input matrices' shared dimension `k`.
 It steps in increments of 2 (`b += 2`) as the LHS matrix needs to get two INT8 numbers to multiply against the two INT4 numbers from the RHS matrix's INT8 memory location.
 The numbers from each matrix are multiplied and added to the FP32 sized `iacc` variable.

 ```C
     for (size_t b = 0; b < k; b += 2) {